goto Statement in C++ (With Examples)

 In the trade-off between code readability and performance, the C++ goto statement generally fails for several key reasons:

-• Readability Decreases: goto in C++makes the code flow jump around, which confuses readers and disrupts logical structure.
+• Decreased Readability: goto in C++makes the code flow jump around or can lead to spaghetti code flow, which confuses readers and disrupts the logical structure of the program.
 It is harder to understand than a well-structured loop or a conditional statement.

-• Maintenance Becomes Hard: When the code is messy or hard to read, it’s easier to make mistakes when changing or fixing it.
+• Most Hard to Maintain: When the code is messy or hard to read, it is very mistakes when changing or fixing it.
 The goto statement in C++ jumps around in the code, which can confuse the programmer and cause hidden bugs.

 • Performance Gain Is Marginal: In nearly all practical cases, structured constructs (for, while, if) are just as fast as goto in C++ because modern compilers optimize them well.